 - assets and liabilities relating to employee benefits;

 - liabilities or equity instruments relating to share-based payments of the acquired entity or share-based payments relating to the Group, issued as a replacement of contracts of the acquired entity;

 - assets held for sale and discontinued assets and liabilities.

-The following table reports the provisional fair values of acquired assets and liabilities and details of goodwill on acquisition of control date, namely July 29, 2011:
+The following table reports the final fair values of acquired assets and liabilities assumed and details of goodwill on the “acquisition date” (July 29, 2011), as well as the corresponding provisional values reported in the consolidated financial statements at December 31, 2011:

 (in thousands of Euro)

 |Temporary Fair Value as at December 31, 2011